Fazce/SmartShop/README.md

 Notes
 - The SQL files are written to be clear and easy to adapt.
 Change types/constraints to your target DB (Postgres, SQL Server, MySQL, SQLite).

-Copilot Usage
-- Copilot assisted in the creation of this project by laying out the groundwork needed to start the program as per instructed within the activities
-- Copilot also assisted by optimizing the code in the program